info-arnav/ecommerce-dummy/README.md

   - if both these are true, then as a response send {loggedIn: true}
   - else send {loggedIn: false, message:message}
   - the message if not registered should be "not registered"; and if pasword dont match then "wrong pass"

+- api/products

+  - Post req
+  - the data i send is {}
+  - send me a list of all items
+  - [{title, description, id}, {title, description, id} ...]
+  - id is a unique product id, u may use dummy data to return this

+- api/product

+  - Post req
+  - the data i send is {id}
+  - send me a dictionary with the item details
+  - {title, description, id}
+  - if error send me a dict with {error : true}

+- api/add

+  - Post req
+  - the data i send is {id, name}
+  - name here is the email of the user
+  - return me either {error:true} or {error:false}
+  - also write a message

+- api/cart
+  - Post req
+  - the data i send is {name}
+  - name is the email
+  - return an array of items in cart
+  - [{title, description, id}, {title, description, id} ...]